DYNAFRONT HOLDINGS BERHAD

 Removing without proper authority any of the Group’s property (files or confidential documents of whatsoever nature, whether original or photocopies, whether such is addressed to the employee involved) from the office.

 Damaging or not taking proper care of the properties of the Group.

 Posting, altering, tampering or removing any materials or notices from the bulletin boards within the Group without permission.

-Clocking another employee’s timecard on their behalf or tampering with the time clock or altering the timecard to produce fraudulent result.
+Clocking another employee’s timecard on their behalf or tampering with the time clock, or altering the timecard to produce a fraudulent results.

-Driving Group’s vehicles without authorisation and valid license and using them otherwise than for the purpose authorised.
+Driving Group’s vehicles without authorisation and valid license and using them otherwise for the purpose authorised.

 Interference with any safety device installed in or about the Group’s premises and refusal to follow or infringement of safety rules, regulations and procedures.